Guide to saving money on your wedding day

 A good way to make your budget go further is by choosing to have a half day photography package, with most photographers giving couples the choice of when to have the coverage, which normally last around four hours, on your wedding day.
 Not all photographers offer this though, especially during the summer months, so make sure to check beforehand and remember that it’s worth negotiating discounts if you’re getting married in the off-peak season.

 There’s a high chance that your guests will post pics of your day on Instagram, so why not embrace it and set up a hashtag for your wedding day?
 You can then see all the moments of your wedding from a guests’ perspective – giving you chance to relieve the celebrations after the big day.
-When picking your hashtag, ensure you go for something memorable and easy to read and don’t forget to let guests know with tasteful reminders dotted around the venue.

 From beautiful bouquets to stunning centrepieces, there’s no doubt that flowers add a romantic touch to the big day proceedings.
 While it can be tempting to go overboard and blow the budget, discover ways to get stunning wedding flowers without splashing too much cash.